Updated: Apr 15

 If you like the blog, please spread the word and help others to find it.

-You might also be interested in online learning aimed at teaching and developing teacher knowledge of reading comprehension - packed full of advice, video clips, resources, guidance booklets, etc.
+You might also be interested in online learning aimed at reading leaders and teachers to develop knowledge of reading comprehension - packed full of advice, video clips, resources, guidance booklets, etc.

 Discount link https://bit.ly/3bVUS98 plus do contact me for whole school discounts if you would like all your school to have access.